 Understanding the Road to the Sun Highway

 The Going-to-the-Sun Road, as it's officially known, is the crown jewel of Glacier National Park.
 This engineering marvel stretches for 50 miles, bisecting the park and connecting its east and west entrances.
-Its construction, completed in 1932, was a monumental feat, employing innovative techniques to minimize the road's impact on the delicate alpine environment.
+Even so, its construction, completed in 1932, was a monumental feat, employing innovative techniques to minimize the road's impact on the delicate alpine environment.
 This commitment to preservation is still evident today, making the drive a testament to human ingenuity and environmental stewardship.

 At its heart, the Road to the Sun Highway is a celebration of nature's grandeur.
 It winds through diverse ecosystems, from lush forests at lower elevations to the stark, windswept alpine tundra near the Continental Divide.
 Along the way, you'll encounter cascading waterfalls, shimmering glacial lakes, and panoramic viewpoints that offer unparalleled perspectives of the surrounding peaks.
 Keep an eye out for wildlife, including mountain goats, bighorn sheep, and even the occasional bear.